Collection Development Plan

 Gaps in the collection come to our attention through interactions at the Reference Desk, reviews, examination of bibliographies, interlibrary loan requests, syllabi, “best books” lists, articles, and other resources.

-The Director of Library Services generally initiates these purchases.
+The Library Director generally initiates these purchases.
 Because our collection is to be actively used by the Greensboro College community, the Library does not usually purchase rare books, collectors’ items, or other materials in need of protection or special handling.

 Textbooks